serendeepia/serendeepia.github.io/index.md

 ## What

-We help startups that want to apply Depp Learning and Machine Learning models to their products.
+We help companies to enhance their offering by including Deep Learning and Machine Learning models in their products.
 We build custom solutions with state of the art technology, enabling our customers and partners to use Artificial Intelligence effectively.

 ## How